ozan2003/dfa/README.md

 # DFA

-This module is dedicated to the implementation of a Deterministic Finite Automaton (DFA) in Python.
+This module is dedicated to the representation of a Deterministic Finite Automaton (DFA) as a graph data structure in Python.

 ## Supported operations